1. Intro#

 Definitions#

-A rivt file is a Python file (.py) that imports the rivtlib api:
+A rivt file is a text file (.py) that imports the rivtlib api:

 import rivtlib.api as rv